 You enroll in English-taught IES Abroad courses in a variety of disciplines, along with a Portuguese language course.
-The study of Brazilian art, music, literature, and film will also be fundamental parts of your learning experience.
+The study of Brazilian art, music, literature, and film are fundamental parts of your learning experience.

 Rio will also be your classroom.
-Wherever possible our courses take advantage of the city through course-related field studies to sites of historical, artistic, and cultural interest.
-From shopping in a local grocery store to navigating the transportation system, everything you do will be part of your learning experience.
-Welcome to study abroad!
+Wherever possible, our courses take advantage of the city through course-related excursions to sites of historical, artistic, and cultural interest.
+From shopping in a local grocery store to navigating the transportation system, everything you do is part of your learning experience.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

 We offer courses in Portuguese Language, History, and Culture, as well as other topics, taught by local professors.
 Course options at prestigious local universities enhance your academic experience and provide you with new perspectives each day.

 You create your own academic experience by selecting from the following program components:

 You may take only one course at a partner university.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.